In-patient luxury rehab center in Thailand

 Drug overdose has physical and mental or psychological effects.
 The severity of the effects depends on the type of substance or substances abused as well as how the body responds to them.
 The most common effects of drug overdose are listed below.

-• Physical effects: besides short-term effects such as breathing and heart rate changes, vomiting, nausea, seizures, changes in body temperatures, and cardiac arrest, drug overdose can have long-term effects that affect a person’s life after survival too.
+• Physical effects: Besides short-term effects such as breathing and heart rate changes, vomiting, nausea, seizures, changes in body temperatures, and cardiac arrest, drug overdose has long-term effects that affect a person’s life after survival too.
 The most common long-term physical effects of drug overdose include toxic brain injury, liver damage, kidney damage, nerve damage, impaired cardiovascular health, long-term pain, reduced mobility, and dead limb or paralysis.
-Sometimes overdose can lead to compartment syndrome, which occurs when the pressure within the muscles reaches dangerous levels.
-It can lead to the loss of parts of the body or disfigurement.
+At times, overdose leads to compartment syndrome, which occurs when the pressure within the muscles reaches dangerous levels.
+It results in the loss of parts of the body or disfigurement.
 Other physical effects of drug overdose include vision loss and hearing problems.

-• Mental effects: short-term psychological effects of drug overdose include confusion, disorientation, paranoia, and problems with memory.
-Long-term mental effects of a drug overdose can lead to or aggravate major depression, anxiety, and other mental health disorders.
-People may also develop a fear of it happening again or become angry and feel betrayed by a person who supported their drug use.
+• Mental effects: Short-term psychological effects of drug overdose include confusion, disorientation, paranoia, and problems with memory.
+Long-term mental effects of a drug overdose lead to or aggravate major depression, anxiety, and other mental health disorders.
+In addition, people develop a fear of it happening again or become angry and feel betrayed by a person who supported their drug use.
 Additionally, a person develops persistent anger at themselves for failing to prevent overdose.
-Sometimes people take too much too quickly with someone else.
-Both persons may overdose and many cases are fatal.
+There are times when people take too much too quickly with someone else.
+Both persons overdose and various cases are fatal.
 The person who survives and recovers often develops survivor guilt.
 Symptoms of survivor guilt include flashbacks of the traumatic event, irritability, feelings of helplessness and disconnection, and problems sleeping.

 How to prevent drug overdose?

-To most reliable way to prevent drug overdose is preventing substance use disorder in the first place, according to the U.S. Department of Health and Human Services.
-Prevention strategies also focus on harm reduction, evidence-based treatments, and recovery support.
+The most reliable way to prevent drug overdose is preventing substance use disorder in the first place, according to a publication titled, “Overdose Prevention Strategy” from the United States Department of Health and Human Services.
+Prevention strategies mainly focus on harm reduction, evidence-based treatments, and recovery support.
 5 tips to prevent a drug overdose are listed below.

-• Avoid mixing: many overdoses result from combining alcohol and medications such as benzodiazepines.
-Both are central nervous system depressants. and combining them can lead to overdose and respiratory failure.
+• Avoid mixing: Several overdoses result from combining alcohol and medications such as benzodiazepines.
+Both are central nervous system depressants, and combining them leads to overdose and respiratory failure.
 Generally speaking, it is necessary to avoid mixing alcohol with medications prescribed by a doctor.

-• Watch out for fentanyl: it’s a synthetic opioid known for being 50 times more powerful than heroin.
-Many cases of drug overdose occur due to the unknown presence of fentanyl.
-Not only is it added to heroin, but also some prescription pills obtained from illicit sources.
+• Watch out for fentanyl: Fentanyl is a synthetic opioid known for being 50 times more powerful than heroin.
+Most cases of drug overdose occur due to the unknown presence of fentanyl.
+It is not just added to heroin, but certain prescription pills obtained from illicit sources as well.

-• Seek help early: reach out to a family member, friend, therapist, or other healthcare professional as soon as signs of substance use disorder or problematic use of drugs and alcohol appear.
-People concerned with the well-being of their friends or family members may want to stage an intervention.
+• Seek help early: Reach out to a family member, friend, therapist, or other healthcare professionals as soon as signs of substance use disorder or problematic use of drugs and alcohol appear.
+People concerned with the well-being of their friends or family members are likely to obtain favorable results from staging an intervention.
 Seeking help early is crucial for preventing overdose.

-• Minimize the risk of relapse: upon completing drug addiction treatment, make sure to go to support groups regularly and avoid socializing with people who abuse drugs or alcohol.
-This will reduce the risk of relapse, which could lead to overdose otherwise.
+• Minimize the risk of relapse: Upon completing drug addiction treatment, make sure to go to support groups regularly and avoid socializing with people who abuse drugs or alcohol.
+This reduces the risk of relapse, which in turn leads to overdose otherwise.

-• Get naloxone: individuals at risk of opioid overdose or relapse may want to find out which agencies have free naloxone kits available.
-This medication can block the effects of opioids and restore respiratory function.
-That way, naloxone can prevent complications associated with overdose.
+• Get naloxone: Individuals at risk of opioid overdose or relapse likely want to find out which agencies have free naloxone kits available.
+This medication blocks the effects of opioids and restores respiratory function.
+That way, naloxone prevents complications associated with overdose.

-• Low tolerance: people with low tolerance to a specific drug or those experiencing a reduction in tolerance are more susceptible to overdose.
+• Low tolerance: People with low tolerance to a specific drug or those experiencing a reduction in tolerance are more susceptible to overdose.
 This is particularly the case when the drug is potent or taken in higher amounts.
-A person with low tolerance to some drugs can develop an overdose faster.
+A person with low tolerance to certain drugs tends to develop an overdose faster.

-• Mental health problems: some mental health conditions, such as depression, increase a person’s risk of both fatal and non-fatal overdoses.
-Psychotic disorders and PTSD can also make a person more likely to overdose.
-Mental health problems can also increase the risk of substance use disorders and interfere with a person’s ability to make health care decisions.
-They may also lead to engaging in unhealthy behaviors that serve as coping mechanisms.
-For that reason, a person may keep gradually increasing the doses they’re taking, thus putting themselves at risk of a drug overdose.
+• Mental health problems: Mental health conditions, such as depression, increase a person’s risk of both fatal and non-fatal overdoses.
+Psychotic disorders and PTSD additionally make a person more likely to overdose.
+Mental health problems increase the risk of substance use disorders and interfere with a person’s ability to make health care decisions.
+They lead to engaging in unhealthy behaviors that serve as coping mechanisms.
+For that reason, a person keeps gradually increasing the doses they’re taking, thus putting themselves at risk of a drug overdose.

-• Method of use: people who opt for intravenous routes are more susceptible to drug overdose than persons who choose other methods.
+• Method of use: People who opt for intravenous routes are more susceptible to drug overdose than persons who choose other methods.
 Of course, this doesn’t mean other methods of use are safe.
-Some drugs carry a high risk of overdose even if you don’t administer them intravenously.
+Certain drugs carry a high risk of overdose even if you don’t administer them intravenously.

-• Mixing drugs: taking multiple substances, including prescription pills, at the same time puts a person at a high risk of overdose.
+• Mixing drugs: Taking multiple substances, including prescription pills, at the same time puts a person at a high risk of overdose.
 The same applies to combining drugs with alcohol.
-Sometimes people experiment with different substances and combinations of drugs.
-While it may seem exciting and gives them the “high” effect, it can be incredibly dangerous.
+At times, people experiment with different substances and combinations of drugs.
+While it seems exciting and gives them the “high” effect, it is incredibly dangerous.

-• Not knowing enough about the substance: prescription drugs are easier to dose because their production is regulated, and doctors prescribe a specific dosage based on the patient’s needs.
-Yet, overdose can still happen.
+• Not knowing enough about the substance: Prescription drugs are easier to dose because their production is regulated, and doctors prescribe a specific dosage based on the patient’s needs.
+Yet, overdose still happens.
 Illicit drugs and other illegal substances are different because it’s impossible to know enough about these drugs.
-A specific drug may be cut and combined with other drugs without a person being aware of it.
-Also, buying prescription pills illegally can be dangerous because they may contain other substances too.
+A specific drug gets cut and is combined with other drugs without a person being aware of it.
+Buying prescription pills illegally is equally dangerous because they contain other substances too.
 Lack of accurate knowledge about the substance puts a person at risk of overdose.

-• Failing to stick to the treatment: dropping out of addiction treatment can put a person at risk of overdose.
-Some people drop out due to withdrawal symptoms, whereas others may feel better and assume there’s no need to stick to the end of the treatment.
-Regardless of the cause for dropping out of treatment, doing so can pave the way to risk behaviors that result in overdose.
+• Failing to stick to the treatment: Dropping out of addiction treatment puts a person at risk of overdose.
+Certain people drop out due to withdrawal symptoms, whereas others feel better and assume there’s no need to stick to the end of the treatment.
+Regardless of the cause for dropping out of treatment, doing so paves the way to risk behaviors that result in overdose.

-What are the possible treatments for a drug overdose?
+What are the possible treatments for drug overdose?

 Possible treatments for drug overdose depend on the drug taken, the dosage, when and how the drug was taken, whether it was consumed with other substances, and the effect on the person.
 The success of the treatment depends on a timely response.
 As soon as symptoms of overdose appear, it is necessary to get urgent medical assistance, administer naloxone (if there are some), and stay with an affected individual until help arrives.